rikkimax/Duml/README.md

 [![Build Status](http://1.vps.cattermole.co.nz/jenkins/job/duml/badge/icon)](http://1.vps.cattermole.co.nz/jenkins/job/duml/)

 __Things I'd like to have implemented:__
-- Attributes of methods
+- Attributes of methods (failed to figure out how to do so nicely so won't do right now)
 - Notes
-- Output ranges for outputPlantUML instead of straight string (possibly another function for getting it raw?)

 __Example images:__